xuankimtran/docs-1/pages/katalon-analytics/docs/getting-started.md

 ## TestOps homepage

-TestOps homepage is a quick way to see your Organizations, Teams, Projects and their details.
+TestOps homepage is a quick way to see your Organizations, Projects and their details.

 * **Organization**: You can see the list of all Organizations you belong to.